MatejHor/AutoPlateMonitor/README.md

 # AutoPlateMonitor

-AutoPlateMonitor, a Python-based application,
-seamlessly combines the power of OpenCV for precise license plate detection,
-PyQt for an intuitive user interface,
-and EasyOCR for efficient text extraction from plate images.
+AutoPlateMonitor, a Python-based application, seamlessly combines the power of OpenCV for precise license plate detection, PyQt for an intuitive user interface, and EasyOCR for efficient text extraction from plate images.
-Stay in control and stay informed with our comprehensive car plate monitoring solution
+Stay in control and stay informed with our comprehensive car plate monitoring solution.

 ## Instalation